Bitcorn-labs/sneed_evm/README.md

 ## Multi-Canister Approach to Bridging ICRCs to EVM with a Handler Canister

 Sneed EVM interface and handler.

-### Acknowledgements
-- Thank you, Bitomni.
-- Thank you, ICDevs.
-- Thank you, Sneed DAO.
-- Thank you, Bitcorn Labs.

 ---

 ## Project Overview